-This book, written by a physician, is a beautiful, inspiring manual about the practice of Karezza, with much practical information.
+This book, written by a physician, is a beautiful, inspiring manual about the practice of Karezza containing much practical information.

-Karezza, l’art de l’amour : la voie de l’extase sexuelle : un tantrisme occidental (French translation)
+Karezza, l’art de l’amour : la voie de l’extase sexuelle : un tantrisme occidental (French translation).
+French readers may also want to read Art D’Aimer et Continence Conjugale.

 It is the wine of sex that gives love its enchantment and divine dreams.
 This is easily proven by giving lovers unrestricted license to express their transports.
 No sooner have they wasted the wine of sex by reckless embraces – often a single orgasm will thus temporarily demagnetize the man – though they love each other just the same, as they will each stoutly assert – the irresistible attraction and radiance and magnetic thrills are gone, and there is a strange drop into cool, critical intellection or indifference, or perhaps dislike….
 To have frequent orgasmal embraces, as most married lovers do, is to keep the wine in the sexual beakers low by constant spilling, to thus kill all romance and delight and finally starve and tire out love itself….